The Classified Front Runners

 6. King James I: A fringe claim based on his interest in the occult and the “Scottish” influence in Macbeth.

-7. William Herbert (3rd Earl of Pembroke): One of the “Incomparable Paire of Brethren” to whom the First Folio was dedicated.
+7. William Herbert (3rd Earl of Pembroke): One of the “Incomparable Paire of Brethren” to whom the First Folio was dedicated adn a better candidate than his son-in-law, the Earl of Oxford.
+Significant qualifications include living long enough to write the work.

 8. Philip Herbert (4th Earl of Montgomery): The other “Paired” brother; suggested as part of a family writing syndicate.